 Now that I've decided to remove the lower ceiling I've also committed to removing the wall lining as well and deal with whatever work needs to be done to fix the room after that.

-The main concern for me is that the timber wall plates may be glued to the render.
-There were a few nails into the render but the wall plates were mostly supported by the furring strips on the walls.
+The main concern for me is that the timber wall plates may be glued to the plaster.
+There were a few nails into the plaster but the wall plates were mostly supported by the furring strips on the walls.

 I have no choice but to break up the gyproc sheets (drywall) but the timber is salvagable for other projects.

 21. The lower ceiling in a nice neat pile.